syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/pdfviewer/EJ2_ASP.NETCORE/annotation/hand-written-signature.md

 ## Adding a Handwritten signature to the PDF document Programmatically

-With the PDF Viewer library, you can programmatically add a Handwritten signature to the PDF Viewer control using the **addAnnotation()** method.
+With the PDF Viewer library, you can programmatically add a handwritten signature to the PDF Viewer control using the **addAnnotation()** method.

-Here's a example of how you can utilize the **addAnnotation()** method to include a Handwritten signature programmatically
+Here is an example of how you can use the **addAnnotation()** method to add the Handwritten signature programmatically

 {% tabs %}
 {% highlight cshtml tabtitle="Standalone" %}